jondeaton/ring-attention-jax-pallas/README.md

 # Ring Attention in JAX / Pallas with flexible attention.

 This is a JAX adaptation of the ring-attention algorithm introduced in [1] inspired by the original JAX implementation in [2].
-The original code was adapted significantly to more closely resemble the Flash Attention 2 algorithm [3], but where the loads/stores to/from SRAM/HBM are replaced with rotations of query/key/value around the ring of devices which the sequences are shadred across.
+The algorithm was adopted to more closely resemble Flash Attention 2 algorithm [3], but where movement of data between SRAM/HBM is replaced by rotations of query/key/value blocks around the ring of devices which the sequences are shadred across.

 This implementation also supports a general mechamnism for incorporating arbitrary attention biases from a user-defined function, similar to Flex Attention [4].
 Finally,